 - Uncontested divorce WILL NOT ALLOW you to gain emergency custody of your children or stop a spouse from engaging in harmful or destructive activities.
 That is a contested divorce and we are happy to recommend reputable attorneys in the area that handle those types of divorces.

 Making the choice to end your marriage is never easy but it can be a simple process.
 If you and your spouse can remain civil and agree with one another about the division of liabilities and assets, spousal support, child support and other issues, the divorce process can be much less stressful and highly efficient.

 The process of uncontested divorce offers the parties the opportunity to end their marriage with dignity and without all the drawn out squabbling that divorces can often bring about.
 The most obvious advantage of an uncontested divorce is the cost but that shouldn’t be viewed as the only advantage.
-It can often be a means of keeping the peace between the divorcing parties so that your amicable divorce stays that way.
-It is also vastly more private and cooperative.
+It can often be a means of keeping the peace between the divorcing parties so that your amicable divorce remains that way.
+It is also very much more private and cooperative.
 It is also less likely to result in substantial costs beyond the normal attorneys fees and court costs.

 If you have reached the point where you and your spouse feel that your marriage is beyond repair, give the attorneys at Harmon and Gorove a call and set up a low cost consultation where we can discuss your situation in a private and comfortable environment.